Adwords for Alaveteli sites

 There are several tabs, buttons and options in the Adwords interface, but you are likely to use some of them more often than the others.

-From any tab: Click the graph button button to see your data displayed as a graph.
+From any tab: Click the button to see your data displayed as a graph.
 The graph is useful because it gives you an immediate view of how your Adwords are performing — are there any big dips?
 Peaks?
 These may be indications that you need to dig deeper to find out why.

 Once it displays, you can change the metric the graph shows, via the drop down top left: